sirrice/sirrice.github.io/_includes/bio.md

 <p>
   <b>Joining The Lab</b>
   <br/><b>I'm looking for a student to work at the intersection of LLM agents and data systems (I don't want to _use_ LLMs as much as develop infrastructure _for_ agents), or database and HCI.
 Applicants should have taken courses in both areas and/or have experience in both areas.</b>
   <br/>PhDs: read the lab's work and provide evidence you can conduct research in the lab.
 Include "bananas" in the subject line.
-See <a href="https://www.youtube.com/playlist?list=PLe9dkYfBBHFkJUmqluDocwGuxaZ3y5Zkm">youtube videos</a> of how to approach the application.
+Strongly suggest [reading the tips page](./tips).
   <br/>Postdocs: share thoughts on how you can best make use of my expertise.
 Include "satsuma" in the subject line.
+[PhD tips mostly apply too](./tips).
   <br/>Interns + UGrad + Masters: <a href="https://forms.gle/4TJRZubQ6Ary3zd47">Fill out this form</a>
 </p>